ogc1231/comprehensible-spanish-frontend/README.md

 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
-- [React](https://react.dev/) used for user interaction on the site.
+- [React](https://react.dev/) used for user interaction with components on the site.
 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
+- [React Bootstrap](https://react-bootstrap.netlify.app/) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
-- [Django REST Framework](https://www.django-rest-framework.org/) used build the api.
+- [Django REST Framework](https://www.django-rest-framework.org/) used build the backend api.
 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.